Wright State University

-Wright State University is a public research university in Fairborn, Ohio.
-Originally opened in 1964 as a branch campus of Miami University and Ohio State University, it became an independent institution in 1967 and was named in honor of aviation pioneers Orville and Wilbur Wright, who were Dayton residents.
-The university offers bachelor's, master's, and doctoral degrees, and it is classified among "R2: Doctoral Universities – High research activity".
+Wright State University is a public research university in Fairborn, Ohio, United States.
+Originally opened in 1964 as a branch campus of Miami University and Ohio State University, it became an independent institution in 1967 and was named in honor of aviation pioneers Orville and Wilbur Wright, who were residents of nearby Dayton.
+The university offers bachelor's, master's, and doctoral degrees and is classified among "R2: Doctoral Universities – High research activity".
+It is a member of the University System of Ohio.
 Its athletic teams, the Wright State Raiders, compete in Division I of the NCAA as members of the Horizon League.
-In addition to the main campus, the school also operates a regional campus near Celina, Ohio, called Wright State University–Lake Campus.
+In addition to the main campus, the university also operates a regional campus near Celina, Ohio, called Wright State University–Lake Campus.

 History

 Founding

 Wright State University first opened in 1964 as a branch campus of Miami University and Ohio State University, occupying only a single building.
 Groundwork on forming the institution began in 1961 during a time when the region lacked a public university for higher education.
 A community-wide fundraising effort was conducted in 1962 to establish the university, and the campaign raised the $3 million needed in seed money.
 Much of the land that the campus was built on was donated by the United States Air Force from excess acreage of Wright-Patterson Air Force Base.